rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> rp.showRanking()
     ['a5', 'a6', 'a7', 'a3', 'a8', 'a9', 'a4', 'a1', 'a2']

-The *RankedPairs* ranking rule renders in our example here in fact one of the two optimal *Kemeny* ranking, as we may verify below.
+The *RankedPairs* ranking rule renders in our example here luckily one of the two optimal *Kemeny* ranking, as we may verify below.

 .. code-block:: pycon
    :linenos: